comzeradd/roussos.cc/posts/190813-portugal-spain.md

 #### day 8

-Went to Sonar festival and the drove towards `Valencia`.
+Went to Sonar festival and then drove towards `Valencia`.

 #### day 9